Trump's plan to dismember government

 Slicing up government power is part of a deeper antipathy towards institutions and the political establishment that runs deep in the Trump White House.

-At various times during the early months of his term, the President has seemed at odds with different parts of the government that he runs -- his disputes with intelligence agencies are a prima example.
+At various times during the early months of his term, the President has seemed at odds with different parts of the government that he runs -- his disputes with intelligence agencies are a prime example.
 Last week, Trump's spokesman Sean Spicer did not reject the notion of a "deep state" of entrenched federal employees that is popular among some of the President's supporters, suggesting that some embedded former Obama administration officials were working to bring down the Trump agenda from within the government.

 How to de-fang the government